 Local architect Don Armstrong was a founding member and Stuart Heritage's first president.
 He and other members set the organization's goal to protect Stuart's historical identity.
 Besides its numerous artifacts on display at the museum, that preservation has included saving numerous early buildings and homes which might otherwise have been torn down.

-Since 2011 there have been four individuals in Martin County who have received awards in recognition for their work on preserving the history of this area.
-All four are active members of the Museum:
+Since 2011 there have been eight individuals in Martin County who have received awards in recognition for their work on preserving the historical buildings and history of this area.

 Come Visit Us!